 Selling books is like any business.
 You can start out simply and do it in your spare time, or you can make an enterprise out of it, have a giant warehouse, hire employees and build it into a real business.
 I started my development career helping build exactly this type of bookseller, with a warehouse and the whole nine yards.
 They are still operating today, 20 years later.

 Their process essentially boiled down to sending out representatives on the road, to campus textbook buyback days.
 This is where students would come sell their books back at the end of a term, and the buyers would choose not to buy some of those books.
 In general, a student with old textbooks would probably choose not to carry heavy books back to their dorm and store them.
-So they essentially donate them right there, and those book pallets (gaylords, really) would fill up, and at the end of the buyback session there would be quite a few pallets of good condition textbooks and other books that these buyers on campus just didn't want.
+So they essentially donate them right there, and those book pallets (gaylords, technically) would fill up, and at the end of the buyback session there would be quite a few pallets of good condition textbooks and other books that these buyers on campus just didn't want.

 That doesn't mean those books were worthless.
 It means those books were not valuable enough to pay cash for when there were so many valuable textbooks avilable to be bought that could be sold at a large profit within days to campus bookstores for the coming term.
 So my client bought these pallets of discarded and disorganized books, shipped them back to a giant warehouse, sorted them, scanned them, graded them, listed them, and sold them on Amazon and eBay, and eventually their own site.
 It was a large full-scale business with dozens of employees and a giant warehouse.